 Kyphosis Overview | Adolescent Kyphosis | Adult Kyphosis | Dengerative Scoliosis | Adolescent Scoliosis | Adult Scoliosis | Flatback Syndrome | Harrington Rod | Idiopathic Scoliosis | Lordosis | Previously Operated Scoliosis | Scoliosis Reconstruction | Other Types

-Scoliosis is a curvature of the spine that can first appear during childhood.
+Scoliosis is an abnormal curvature of the spine in the coronal plane (facing the patient or their back head on) of more than 10 degrees.
+Often the most common kinds of scoliosis can first appear during childhood.
 Some people are born with it, while others develop it over time.
 Scoliosis can cause the spine to twist and bend in an abnormal way.
-The cause of scoliosis is unknown, but it does tend to affect more women than men.
+The cause of scoliosis is unknown, but it is genetic, and it does tend to affect more women than men.

 It is very important to individually assess cases of scoliosis.
 Sometimes a back brace is used to prevent worsening of the spine curvature.
 Adolescent scoliosis can progress even after skeletal maturity, if the curvature is larger than 40 degrees in the thoracic spine or larger than 30 degrees in the lumbar spine, the scoliosis should be monitored about every 5 years if no symptoms are present.